Uber, Lyft, and other rideshare services, otherwise known as transportation network companies, have turned passenger transport on its head.

 As rideshares are an app-based service, their drivers rely on smartphones more than most individuals–they are constantly checking for a new, waiting for a ride to request, following directions to unfamiliar addresses, etc.

 In addition to smartphone distractions, the attention of a rideshare driver can be diverted by passengers engaging them in conversation or explaining which route they prefer to take.

 Distracted driving is a leading cause of road accidents, and using a smartphone while driving is against the law in Georgia, which makes it an important detail in a rideshare accident claim.

-Bad weather conditions make driving dangerous, but people still expect rideshare drivers to get them where they need to be.
-While the weather itself cannot be used as the foundation of a claim against rideshare insurance, a driver’s failure to adapt to it can.
+Bad weather conditions make driving dangerous, but people still expect their rideshare insurance cover their drivers to get them where they need to be.
+While the weather itself cannot be used as the foundation of a claim against rideshare insurance companies, a driver or adding rideshare insurance company’s insurance failure to adapt to it can.

 Common Injuries Sustained in Rideshare Accidents